 This gives an idea of the prevailing loopholes within the app.
 Developing a secure app will lead to end-user satisfaction, ensuring bright business prospects for the future.

 Users and clients are mainly dependent and trust organizations for the application security measures of their mobile.
 However, the reports are shocking as 50% of the brands have zero budget dedicated to mobile application security.

 Security is a vital concern, and it needs a proper inspection to safeguard the users against fraud or loss.
 Go through the mobile application security checklists before practically going to implement them on the mobiles.
-To build a secure career, you can also enrol for the Stanford Advanced Computer Security Program and upskill.0
+To build a secure career, you can also enrol for the Stanford Advanced Cyber Security Course and upskill.0